ILM Diploma in Leadership and Management (Marketing and Strategy option)

-- All work submitted must be your own work.
-There is no exam with this course.
+- All work submitted must be your work.
+There is no exam for this course.

 - As part of our quality assurance, learner assessment work will be marked by an Internal Assessor, then checked by an Internal Verifier and an External Verifier.

 - Learners who successfully complete this programme may build on the units achieved towards another recognised ILM qualification.

 - All registered candidates automatically become studying members of the ILM for 6 months, free of charge, and can enjoy a range of member benefits.